 Now that you have applied some heat, the tile should be easier to remove.
 Start at the corner of the heated tile and use a putty knife to lift the edge.
 Push the putty knife into the crack between the tile and wall until you have enough space to insert a pry bar.
 Before you start prying off the tile, be careful not to break it.
 Remember, your goal is to remove peel and stick tile as a whole piece.

 It's important to use moderate strength as you pry up the tile.
 Instead of lifting it straight, pry it at a 30-degree angle until you are satisfied that the tile has lifted enough for you to slip your hands underneath the tile.
 This will help prevent damage to the wall.
 To remove peel and stick tiles, you'll need to get underneath them and pry them off the wall.
 Be careful not to break the tile in the process.

 Now that you have a good grip on the tile pull it straight off the wall.
 If it doesn't come off easily, use your pry bar to help you get a better hold on it.
 Be careful not to break the tile in the process.

 If the adhesive is particularly stubborn, you can make cuts in it with a scoring tool before pulling it off.
 This will make the process much easier and prevent any damage to the wall.

-When removing peel and stick tile, it's best to pull the tile toward your body.
+When removing stick-on tile, it's best to pull the tile toward your body.
 This will help ensure that the tile doesn't break.
 You can do this by applying tension and agitating the adhesive until the tile comes loose.

 Step 4: Repeat To Remove The Other Tiles